IcyStarFrost/Lambda-Players/README.md

 # Custom Content

 ### Profile Pictures
 Custom Profile Pictures can be added by putting .png and .jpg images in this folder, `DRIVE:\Program Files (x86)\Steam\steamapps\common\GarrysMod\garrysmod\materials\lambdaplayers\custom_profilepictures` or `DRIVE:\Program Files (x86)\Steam\steamapps\common\GarrysMod\sourceengine\materials\lambdaplayers\custom_profilepictures` Note that you can create sub folders in custom_profilepictures containing images to be able to organize your image files.
-Recent update changes directory so profile pictures can be added by addon and be sent to a server's clients
+Recent update changes directory so profile pictures can be added by addon and be sent to a server's clients.

+Addons that add profile pictures should have this file path: ADDONNAME/materials/lambdaplayers/custom_profilepictures/( Any .png/.jpg image files)

 # Hooks